kristiandiana/test/README.md

 ## Available Developer Positions :busts_in_silhouette:

-Whether you are interested in machine learning, api development, or frontend development, this project has something for you!

-The team will comprise of two sub-teams; the Frontend & API sub-team, and the Backend sub-team.
-The Frontend & API sub-team will be responsible for the development of a web application, and python api.
-The Backend sub-team will be responsible for the development and training of a convolutional neural network (CNN) using TensorFlow.
-For a more detailed overview of exactly what each sub-team will work on, please see the attached [Planning Document](./PLAN.md).

 There will be ***3 available positions for each sub-team***.
 As a side note, being assigned to a specific sub-team does **not** necessarily mean you will not learn about the other, but it **is** where the bulk of your contributions will be made.